rodtermaat/RepData_PeerAssessment1/Assignment1.md

 Note that there are a number of days/intervals where there are missing values (coded as NA).
 The presence of missing days may introduce bias into some calculations or summaries of the data.

 ###1.
 Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)
+Note:  create a data set of just the NA values

 ```r